missionpinball/mpf-docs/hardware/lisy/index.rst

           visit www.lisy80.com, lot of documentation is available there.

-Two ways exist to use MPF with LISY.
+Two ways exist to use MPF with LISY:

 a.
 Running MPF on a separate PC and connecting to LISY via network or serial (slave mode) This is generally recommended during development because it is easier to work on your MPF config using this setup.